 When the University of Georgia School of Social Work decided to offer the first fully online Master of Social Work degree in Georgia in the fall of 2020—it did so hoping to address the growing demand for social workers who will tackle social justice in the future.

-Already the faculty of the online program are working toward bringing social justice to areas they are passionate about.
+The faculty of the online program are already working toward bringing social justice to areas they are passionate about.
 Javier Boyas, associate professor in UGA’s School of Social Work and Master of Social Work program director, started his career at UGA in 2018.

 His research aims to build knowledge that contributes to effective intervention and prevention approaches to reducing and eliminating health disparities among communities of color, particularly among the Latinx community.